-Term for a contract between England and Portugal, which was completed on 27 December 1703 in Lisbon.
-He is named after the English politician and Lord Chancellor John Methuen (1650-1706), who negotiated this historically significant agreement as an extraordinary ambassador to Portugal.
-In essence, it was about tariff concessions for the import of Portuguese wines in England.
-Specifically, the treaty provided that England could export textiles to Portugal (and its colonies) without hindrance, while Portugal port wine exported to England.
-It was particularly advantageous for England, for it acquired a market for its products during the beginning of the Industrial Revolution and made Portugal economically dependent on England.
+Term for a contract between England and Portugal which was completed in Lisbon on December 27, 1703.
+It is named after the English politician and Lord Chancellor John Methuen (1650-1706), who negotiated this historically important agreement as an extraordinary ambassador to Portugal.
+The main issue was tariff reductions for Portuguese wine imports into England.
+Specifically, the treaty provided that England could freely export textiles to Portugal (and its colonies) while Portugal port wine exported to England.
+It was particularly advantageous for England because it acquired a market for its products during the beginning of the industrial revolution and made Portugal economically dependent on England.

-The sales of Portuguese wines were at the expense of all other European wines, in particular France, promoted.
+Sales for Portuguese wines were at the expense of all other European wines, in particular France, promoted.
 England got the wine at a third cheaper price than French or European wines.
-The contract was the cause of a boom in port production and displaced in England, the wines from the Bordeaux and Burgundy in back places.
-For Portugal, the contract was a great disadvantage because its textile industry was destroyed and as a result the industrial revolution took place much later and to a lesser extent.
-See also under Factory House,
+The contract was the cause of a boom in port wine production and displaced the wines from the Bordeaux and Burgundy to the rear seats.
+The treaty was a great disadvantage for Portugal because its textile industry was destroyed and as a result the industrial revolution took place much later and to a lesser extent.
+See also under Factory house,